 Financial instruments are measured on initial recognition at fair value, plus, in the case of financial instruments other than those classified as "fair value through profit and loss", directly attributable transaction costs.
 Measurement of financial assets in subsequent periods depends on whether the financial instrument has been classified as "fair value through profit and loss", "available-for-sale", "held-to-maturity", or "loans and receivables" as defined by IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39").
-Measurement of financial liabilities subsequent to initial recognition depends on whether they are classified as "fair value through profit and loss" or "other financial liabilities ".
+Measurement of financial liabilities subsequent to initial recognition depends on whether they are classified as "fair value through profit and loss" or "other financial liabilities".

 Financial assets and financial liabilities at fair value through profit and loss include financial assets and financial liabilities that are held-for-trading or designated upon initial recognition as at fair value through profit and loss.
-These financial instruments are measured at fair value with changes in fair values recognized in profit or loss.
-Financial assets classified as available-for-sale are measured at fair value, with changes in fair values recognized in other comprehensive income ("OCI"), except when there is objective evidence that the asset is impaired, at which point the cumulative loss that had been previously recognized in OCI is recognized within profit or loss.
+These financial instruments are measured at fair value with changes in fair values recognized in the consolidated statements of loss and comprehensive loss.
+Financial assets classified as available-for-sale are measured at fair value, with changes in fair values recognized in other comprehensive income ("OCI"), except when there is objective evidence that the asset is impaired, at which point the cumulative loss that had been previously recognized in OCI is recognized within the consolidated statements of loss and comprehensive loss.
 Financial assets classified as held-to-maturity and loans and receivables are measured subsequent to initial recognition at amortized cost using the effective interest method.
 Financial liabilities, other than financial liabilities classified as fair value through profit and loss, are measured in subsequent periods at amortized cost using the effective interest method.